pippinbarr/cart253/schedule.md

 ### In studio
 - 📄 Work on the [Variation Jam](./evaluation/variation-jam) assignment
+- 📄 Work on the [Post-Reflection](./evaluation/post-reflection/) assignment

 ### Homework
 - 📄 Work on the [Variation Jam](./evaluation/variation-jam) assignment
+- 📄 Work on the [Post-Reflection](./evaluation/post-reflection/) assignment

 ---